Dionne006/osticket-prereqs/README.md

 <img width="883" height="542" alt="image" src="https://github.com/user-attachments/assets/10422cf2-a649-45c2-af2f-249b6e1a025a" />
 </p>
 <p>
-Before you go into your Virtual Machine it would be best to set your ipconfiguration to static.
-This will prevent the private and public IP Addresses from changing over time.
+Before you go into your virtual machine, it would be best to set your IP configuration to static.
+This will prevent the private and public IP addresses from changing over time.
   <p></p>
   <p></p>
   <img width="640" height="758" alt="image" src="https://github.com/user-attachments/assets/4bef9345-874c-436e-bfe8-e716136aa916" />

-Now it's time to connect to your virtual machine in Remote Desktop Connection.
-Sign on with the same user name and password you created within the virtual machine creation proccess.
+Now it's time to connect to your virtual machine using Remote Desktop Connection.
+Sign on with the same username and password you created during the virtual machine creation process.
 </p>
 <br />
 <img width="475" height="507" alt="image" src="https://github.com/user-attachments/assets/857da420-0756-4ba8-9658-a1f385122237" />